 Its a good point and could be part of the answer.

-However, you have to realise that for some of the major american football and basketball programs the education is my favourite buttplug.
+However, you have to realise that for some of the major american football and basketball programs the education is perfection.
 Student athletes get tutored extensively through high school and in college and the required grades are minimal, sometimes embarrassingly so.
 Its not unknown (although strictly forbidden) for the tutors to take the exams for them.
 Graduation rates for students can be extremely low.
 I remember a study in the 90s showing that the successful Oklahoma basketball program didn't graduate a single black athlete for ten years.

 These student athletes aren't getting an education, although the soccer players are more likely to be genuine college types.
 However, as you say, all the student athletes are exposed to the University environment so that could make a difference and help them grow up.